 However, it should be noted that the COMPASS is a customizable test.
 The tests included in COMPASS can be customized as per the needs of the organization conducting the test.
 That is, not all applicants may have to take all the tests.
-The question types and sections of each of the COMPASS test are as given below.
-You can find sample questions for all the tests online at the COMPASS official website (http://www.act.org/compass/sample/index.html):
+The question types and sections of each of the test are as given below.
+You can find sample questions for all the tests online in the official website (http://www.act.org/compass/sample/index.html):

 The Reading Placement Test tries to evaluate the students' reading ability required for completing entry level college courses.
 Reading comprehension passages from different areas like Natural science, Humanities, Prose fiction, practical reading, and Social Sciences are included in this test with multiple-choice questions.

 The Writing Skills Placement Test aids institutions in deciding whether students can handle entry-level courses with writing loads, or will need preparation programs.
 Students are supposed to correct errors, and also demonstrate their skills in usage, punctuation, basic grammar, sentence structure, organization and style, etc.